• Skip to primary navigation

 Notes

-♡ Buy the freshest produce for the best flavor.
-If red cherry tomatoes are not looking good but yellow are, buy the yellow.
+Buy the freshest produce for the best flavor.
+If red cherry tomatoes do not look good but yellow do, buy the yellow.

 Because this is a garden-type salad, it really can't be prepared in advance of serving it.
 But you can measure and prep the ingredients earlier in the day and refrigerate them.